 Released in 2003 as part of her patriotic album “For God and Country,” this song honors those who have served our country and who have now passed away, making it an appropriate choice to be played at grandma’s funeral if she was a veteran or served in any capacity.

-A graceful yet haunting song, My Love by Australian artist Sia is one of the most beautiful tracks to make it on our list of 21 Best Funeral Songs For Grandma.
+A graceful yet haunting song, My Love by Australian artist Sia is one of the most beautiful tracks to make it on our list.

 Featured in the 2010 film “The Twilight Saga: Eclipse,” My Love describes a longing for someone who has left, memories of previous times spent together, and a final reconciliation of their lasting legacy.